×

 When we asked expats and global nomads about their social experiences in Lucca, they replied:

 "Lucca, is a vibrant city with a rich social scene that caters to both locals and tourists.
 The city is known for its lively festivals, such as the Lucca Summer Festival and the Lucca Comics and Games festival, which attract people from all over the world.
 The city's historic center is filled with charming cafes, restaurants, and bars where locals gather to enjoy good food, wine, and conversation.
 Lucca also has a thriving music scene, with many venues offering live performances ranging from classical to contemporary music.
 The city's numerous piazzas are often filled with people enjoying outdoor concerts or simply socializing with friends.
 Art and culture are also significant parts of Lucca's social scene.
 The city is home to several museums and art galleries, and there are often exhibitions and cultural events taking place.
 Despite its lively social scene, Lucca also offers a relaxed and laid-back atmosphere.
 Many locals enjoy leisurely strolls along the city's ancient walls or picnics in one of its many parks.
-The city's social scene is a blend of traditional Italian culture and modern influences, making it a unique and enjoyable place to visit or live," said an expat in Lucca.
+The city's social scene is a blend of traditional Italian culture and modern influences, making it a unique and enjoyable place to visit or live," commented one expat who moved to Lucca.

 What advice to expats in Lucca have about housing?